 Students attending the Tahlequah campus are encouraged (new freshmen are required) to live on campus.

-University Housing provides a variety of living options from traditional residence halls and family housing to private and semi-private suites.
-University housing also provides a safe, engaging community to enhance your NSU experience outside the classroom.
+Housing & Residence Life provides a variety of living options from traditional residence halls and family housing to private and semi-private suites.
+Housing & Residence Life also provides a safe, engaging community to enhance your NSU experience outside the classroom.

-Visit University Housing to learn more about residency requirements, see housing rates and complete the online housing contract.
+Visit Housing & Residence Life to learn more about residency requirements, see housing rates and complete the online housing contract.

 Your success is our mission.
 Understanding the inner workings and resources at NSU will aid you in achieving your goals.
 First-time freshmen participate in SOAR (Student Orientation, Advising & Registration) and University Strategies their first semester.
 Visit SOAR for more information or call 918-444-2526.